 I even wrote a post on How to Create Stupid Fat Lips.

 I don’t get it and I wouldn’t want to make out with a set of ridiculous double lips.
 I feel like it would be really messy with all the lipstick, gloss, and excessive spit because your lips are dumbly huge. lol

 Don’t do this.

-If you choose to Plump your lips with an actual Lip Plumper apparatus than be careful and really make sure you follow the instructions of that particular device.
+If you choose to Plump your lips with an actual Lip Plumper apparatus then be careful and really make sure you follow the instructions of that particular device.

-When you want to have a fuller lip and you are planning on overlining than make sure your canvas is smooth and clean for an easier application.
+When you want to have a fuller lip and you are planning on lining then make sure your canvas is smooth and clean for an easier application.

 You need to have good, strong, and sharp lip pencils for smooth and sharp lines but mainly if you’re going to overline your lips then do it minimally, stay on the top parts of your natural lip line, and Seriously go easy on the Gloss.

 Lips and brows are the 2 most dominant things on our faces and when you choose to make either your lips or brows stand out, it’s like a virgin in a strip club– it makes it hard to take you Serious.

 MAC Lip Pencil: There are 31 different shades that you can choose from with these lip pencils.
 They go on smooth, with minimal skipping, and the colors are rich with pigments.

 MAC Liptensity Lip Pencil: This lip pencil has a slanted edge for its application point and it comes in 18 long-lasting colors to choose from.
 The pencil has a creamy finish which means you may need to apply the pencil 2 times for a strong pigment to show.